wp-plugins/yournewsapp/trunk/readme.txt

 = Turn your blog into a free native app =
 Don’t fall for the typical HTML web apps with poor usability.
 And don't spend money for a native app in iOS (iPhone) and Android.
 Build your individual app using your favorite colors and your own logo in only a few minutes.
-Instantly test it using our Blappsta Preview app from the [Apple App Store](https://itunes.apple.com/us/app/blappsta-preview/id912390326?mt=8) or [Google Play &trade; Store](https://play.google.com/store/apps/details?id=com.nebelhorn.blappstaappcheck).
+Instantly test it using our Blappsta Preview app from the [Apple App Store](https://itunes.apple.com/us/app/blappsta-preview/id912390326?mt=8) or [Google Play&trade; Store](https://play.google.com/store/apps/details?id=com.blappsta.blappstaappcheck).
 If you like it, go to [www.blappsta.com](https://www.blappsta.com/sign-up) and we will take care of pushing the app into the stores.
 Check out our [website](https://www.blappsta.com) for more information about Blappsta.

 = Increase the number of readers of your blog with Push Notification =